 Historically and currently, research investigating rehabilitation and biomedical engineering and assistive technology has produced results which have helped people with disabilities to achieve and maintain maximum physical function, live in their own homes, attain gainful employment, and participate in and contribute to society.
-NIDRR's research addresses a broad range of technology, including systems of public technology, such as telecommunications and the built environment, and orphan technology for individuals.
+NIDILRR's research addresses a broad range of technology, including systems of public technology, such as telecommunications and the built environment, and orphan technology for individuals.
 The research program also ecourages universal design practices.

 4. Community Living and Participation.

 Independent living recognizes that each person has the right to independence through maximum control over his or her life, based on an ability and opportunity to make choices in performing everyday activities.
 These activities include: managing one's personal life; participating in community life; fulfilling social roles, such as marriage, parenthood, employment, and citizenship; sustaining self-determination; and minimizing physical or psychological dependence on others.
 Community integration incorporates ideas of both place and participation, so that a person is physically located in a community setting, and participates in community activities.
 Issues of consumer direction and control also are integral to concepts of community integration.
-The goals of NIDRR's research program are to encourage independent living and community integration, to achieve more successful outcomes for people with disabilities, and to foster the development of innovative methods to achieve these outcomes and to measure achievement.
+The goals of NIDILRR's research program are to encourage independent living and community integration, to achieve more successful outcomes for people with disabilities, and to foster the development of innovative methods to achieve these outcomes and to measure achievement.